 Same as the previous insurer, this company expects you to request a quote from them and determine deductibles based on the provided information.
 More can be found on the website.

-An equally small but reliable company that has years of experience with commercial clients to speak for it.
+A rather small but reliable company that has years of experience, providing clients with commercial insurance assistance.
 The offers are easily adjustable with the help of various industry-specific options and they consider the most common and demanded risks.

 A photographer can apply for insurance policy as a business owner and that would include the income compensation in the package.
 Other important clauses can be added to the photo insurance to take care of digital data safety and cloud service issues.
 Those, who hire assistants can include employee liability coverage and secure their workers.